Finding unavoidable colorful patterns in multicolored graphs: Abstract

 \section{Abstract}

+We provide multicolored and infinite generalizations for a Ramsey-type problem raised by Bollob\'as, concerning colorings of $K_n$ where each color is well-represented.
 Let $\chi$ be a coloring of the edges of a complete graph on $n$ vertices into $r$ colors.
 We call $\chi$ $\ep$-balanced if all color classes have $\ep$ fraction of the edges.
 Fix some graph $H$, together with an $r$-coloring of its edges.
-Consider the smallest natural number $R_\ep^r(H)$ such that for all $n\geq R_\ep^r(H)$, all $\ep$-balanced $\chi$ of $K_n$ contain a subgraph isomorphic to $H$ in its coloring.
+Consider the smallest natural number $R_\ep^r(H)$ such that for all $n\geq R_\ep^r(H)$, all $\ep$-balanced colorings $\chi$ of $K_n$ contain a subgraph isomorphic to $H$ in its coloring.
 Bollob\'as conjectured a simple characterization of $H$ for which $R_\ep^2(H)$ is finite, which was later proved by Cutler and Mont\'agh.
-Here, we obtain a characterization for arbitrary values of $r$, discuss quantitative bounds, as well as generalizations to infinite graphs.
+Here, we obtain a characterization for arbitrary values of $r$, as well as asymptotically tight bounds.
+We also discuss generalizations to graphs defined on perfect Polish spaces, where the corresponding notion of balancedness is each color class being non-meagre.